 To put this in perspective, this subsidy is higher than the global average cost of BECCS, shown in the “Cost of Bioenergy CCS” graph below.
 This level of subsidy nearly doubles the U.S. tax credit under Section 45Q of the U.S. Internal Revenue Code—an ambitious government policy which provides $85/ton CO2 captured.

 For comparison, today’s global operational BECCS capacity is about 2 million tons of CO2 per year—with the largest project being Archer Daniels Midland’s ethanol facility in Illinois, the U.S., capturing ~1 Mt CO2 per year.
 Drax, in the UK, has announced plans to build a BECCS facility capable of capturing 8 Mt CO2.
-To reach the levels of BECCS shown in this scenario, the world would need to build and operate around 63 large BECCS plants (of about 5 Mt CO2/year capture capacity) within the next 55 years.
+To reach the levels of BECCS shown in this scenario, the world would need to build and operate more than 90 large BECCS plants (of about 5 Mt CO2/year capture capacity) within the next 55 years.

 What is the impact of BECCS on emissions and the climate?